swiftcurrent2018/openarc/README.md

     - For Linux/Unix command line users

         If LLVM support is desired, first build LLVM and jllvm as described in jllvm/README-openarc.
-(LLVM support is necessary only for NVL-C and FITL, and NOT included in the release version.)
+(LLVM support is necessary only for NVL-C and FITL, and NOT included in the public release version.)

         Run the script build.sh (e.g., $ build.sh bin #compile and create a wrapper script)